ndd21/PHYS281/docs/gravity.md

 $$

-In this simple example the acceleration is constant and we can of course just solve the equations analytically to give the the basic equations of motion for constant, uniform acceleration (i.e. there is no spatial or temporal dependence).
+In this simple example the acceleration is constant and we can of course just solve the equations analytically to give the basic equations of motion for constant, uniform acceleration (i.e. there is no spatial or temporal dependence).
 The familiar equations are:

 $$